digiscot/digiscot-website/pages/milo training/milo-training-contacts.md

 **Adding a volunteer registration to a contact** <a name="addvol"></a>

+Volunteer contact data should be input to the Volunteer Registration in the new system, as opposed to using the fields for organisational or individual contacts.
+This video will show you how to do it correctly.

+<iframe width="560" height="316" src="https://www.youtube.com/embed/7QeFcUh0el0" frameborder="0" allowfullscreen></iframe>

 To make a contact a volunteer, you must attach a volunteer registration.
 This is very similar to the process of adding an organisation affiliation.
 First, go to the contact record and hover over ‘Volunteer Registrations’.
 Click ‘New Volunteer Registration’.

 ![Volunteer Registration Object](/images/milo training/03_volregobj.PNG)